Submitting Jobs on Grid: Syntax of RSL Files

 The next attribute one need is \emph{arguments}.
 This is used in various purpose from reading input values to shifting library files to working site, depending on the argument.

 To run PWscf, you need to have your Pseudopotential files in the working node.
 There is to way to do that. one is sftp it manually (which is tedious when you need a lot of such file); and the other is to use \emph{arguments} to do this job.
-So f my Pseudopotential files are in the directory \emph{/home/garuda/rudra/pw/espresso-3.1/Pseudo/} and I need the file \emph{Al.vbc.UPF} then the \emph{argument} looks like\\ \begin{example}{ {\bf Example}\\(arguments=file:///home/garuda/rudra/pw/espresso-3.1/Pseudo/Al.vbc.UPF \\gsiftp://remote\_pwd/Al.vbc.UPF) }\end{example} remote pwd is the slot where your job is supposed to run.
-This is the full {\it rsl} file, let it be named as \emph{ \bf {pw.rsl}}
+So f my Pseudopotential files are in the directory \texttt{/home/garuda/rudra/pw/espresso-3.1/Pseudo/} and I need the file \texttt{Al.vbc.UPF} then the \emph{argument} looks like

+remote pwd is the slot where your job is supposed to run.
+This is the full {\texttt{rsl}} file, let it be named as \texttt{pw.rsl}